Privileges threatened, days may be numbered for Greece's 'everyman' farmers

 The change is an illustration of the hardened mood among Greece's creditors in Brussels, Berlin and at the IMF, and a sign of Greek Prime Minister Alexis Tsipras' weakened hand in the latest round of bailout negotiations.

-Greece's new bailout program, the third, looks set to scrap the status of Greece's farmers as a protected group, long the beneficiaries of subsidies and tax breaks.
+Greece's new bailout programme, the third, looks set to scrap the status of Greece's farmers as a protected group, long the beneficiaries of subsidies and tax breaks.

 Farmers have been shielded by successive governments in a nod to supporting agriculture and keeping an important voter base on side.
 As a consequence, farmers largely escaped the worst of Greece's financial ruin.
 As the crisis bit, many Greeks who lost big-city jobs even returned to villages for the relative safety of farming.